ZazakStonksHack/JustaGrabber/README.md

 ---

-#### 💗 New Features v.1.2
+#### 💗 New Features v.1.3
- - Added embed
+ - Updated some bugs
- - Up to 22 Browsers and Clients
+ - Is the last version of justagrabber

 #### 🎁 Things will send to you when it grabs someting :
  -  Username, Computer name